-Hire in winter – By waiting to winter you will have an advantage as local tree trimming services are in their off season and need the work.
+Hire in winter – By waiting for winter, you will have an advantage as local tree trimming services are in their offseason and need the work.
 In winter the supply and demand forces are in your favor.
 You will save a minimum of 25%.

-Avoid marketers – Local tree trimming services that spend big on marketing like ads at the top of Google, Yelp, Yellow pages and signs around town will usually be more expensive.
-This is because they need to cover their higher costs of acquiring a customer.
+Avoid marketers – Local tree trimming services that spend big on marketing like ads at the top of Google, Yelp, Yellow pages, and signs around town will usually be more expensive.
+This is because they need to cover the higher costs of acquiring a customer.
 That’s you.

 Get 4 quotes – I always suggest a minimum of 3 but 4 will be better.
 You don’t want to go with the first quote that “sounds reasonable” as you don’t know the market and a better price is most likely just around the corner.